joellijo32/Perio-Assist/README.md

    STT/hosting fees avoided (per-minute pricing × charting volume);
    runs on the office PC already in the room.
 4. **Instant feedback** — numbers appear as fast as they're spoken.
-5. **Grammar-gated accuracy** — parser 99.8% on ground-truth transcripts,
+5. **Grammar-gated accuracy** — parser 99.8% on ground-truth transcripts, with no LLM hallucinations possible by construction.
-   ~86% digit accuracy end-to-end on synthetic speech (see `EVAL.md`;
-   live-user validation still open), with no LLM hallucinations possible by construction.

 ---